epam/NGB/docs/md/user-guide/tracks-heatmap.md

 ### Displaying additional details

-Any heatmap can have additional details - row/column annotations, cell annotations.
+Any heatmap can have additional details - row/column annotations, cell annotations, dendrograms.
 These details are defined by additional files that can be registered simultaneously with heatmap or added after.

 #### Cell annotations